International Human Rights in Theory and Practice

 - work collaboratively with classmates on team-based activities.

-You'll be enrolled in in the three-credit course International Human Rights in Theory and Practice (GOVT 3887).
+You'll be enrolled in in the three-credit course International Human Rights in Theory and Practice (LAW/GOVT 3887).

 |International Human Rights (Oxford University Press, 2012)||Phillip Alston and Ryan Goodman||$TBD|

 Supplementary readings will also be assigned.

 This title will be available at The Cornell Store.

 - Wednesday, July 4: In observance of Independence Day, we will not have classes.